moritzebeling/kirby-favicon/README.md

 Or download/clone this repo into `site/plugins` of your Kirby project.

-## Setup
+## Minimal setup

-1. Inside `assets/favicon` add the following two files:
+1. Inside `assets/favicon` add `favicon.png`

-    - `favicon.png` (required, square, min 180x180px, but why don’t you just do 1024x1024px :)
+The icon should be square, min `180x180px`, but why don’t you just do `1024x1024px` :)

-    - `favicon.svg` (nice to have, you could even adjust to light/dark mode)
+## More detailed setup

+2. Also add a `favicon.svg`
-2. Inside your HTML `<head>` element, include the `favicon` snippet:
+3. Inside your HTML `<head>` element, include the `favicon` snippet:

 ```php
 <?php snippet('favicon') ?>
 ```

-For further control you could also add specific app icons for Apple, Android and Windows, just have a look at the available options below.
+For further control you could also add specific app icons for Apple, Android and Windows, and control all the sizes that are generated.
+Just have a look at the available options below.

 ## Options